Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Receiver Architectures and Achievable Rates

-} This results in a similar $\textbf{y}_q$ as obtained with DC in (\ref{eq:DC_SVD}).
-However, $\textbf{U}$ has a dimension of $N_{RF}$ instead of $N_r$, due to the limited number of RF chains.
-The achievable rate with HC is given as
+Since the latter is more difficult to compute, our model considers a practical approximate solution of \eqref{eq:optHBFphase} based on the projection of the $N_{RF}$ eigenvectors associated with the $N_{RF}$ largest singular values of $\mathbf{H}$, $\textbf{u}_1\dots \textbf{u}_{N_{RF}}$ over the space of constant-amplitude matrices.
+Notice that, differently from the analog case, this projection does not necessarily have to correspond to the phase of the $N_{RF}$ columns of the solution to \eqref{eq:optHBFfree}.
+The equivalent RF combining matrix $\tilde{\textbf{W}}_{RF}$ is given as

-Although the two rate expressions for DC and HC are similar, the rate of HC is upper bounded by the rate of DC due to the fact that the selection of $\textbf{W}_{RF}$ is subject to a constant amplitude constraint associated with the analog combiners.
-We also point out that in our formulation we use infinite-resolution phase shifters for AC or HC, whereas in practice only finite-resolution quantized phase steps are employed.
-Therefore, the rates achieved following \eqref{eq:Cq_AC} and \eqref{eq:Cq_HC} are in fact greater than what would be obtained with a quantized phase shifter constraint.
+This results in a similar $\textbf{y}_q$ as obtained with DC in (\ref{eq:DC_SVD}).
+However, $\textbf{U}$ has a dimension of $N_{RF}$ instead of $N_r$ (as was the case in DC), due to the limited number of RF chains.
+The capacity with HC is given as

-\remembertext{optimRxxHC}{Lastly, note that as was the case with DC, the input covariance matrix that maximizes the HC rate with $b$ bits, $(\mathbf{R}_{\mathbf{xx}})_b^*$, is not that which is calculated with the water-filling algorithm, $(\mathbf{R}_{\mathbf{xx}})_\infty^*$.
-This means that our implementation using water-filling is slightly lower than the maximal rates achievable with a HC scheme in \eqref{eq:Cq_HC}.
-Nevertheless, our comparison between DC and HC remains valid due to the fact that we apply a simplification of the same type to both models and, since the simplification is worse for low $b$ and we are primarily interested in when DC with a few bits outperforms HC with many bits, in fact this simplification is slightly skewed in favor of HC.}
+Although the two capacity expressions for DC and HC are similar, the capacity of HC is upper bounded by the capacity of DC due to the fact that the selection of $\textbf{W}_{RF}$ is subject to a constant amplitude constraint associated with the analog combiners.